 - Expensive approval process

-As with a lot of government programs, there is a lot of paperwork and it is very time consuming.
+As with a lot of government programs, there is a lot of paperwork, and it is very time-consuming.
 It is essential, according to EVERYONE I spoke to, to have a HUD consultant.
-It should be someone who has gone through the process and knows the language and can guide a first-timer through it successfully.
+It should be someone who has gone through the process and knows the language and can guide a first-timer through how to get commercial real estate loans like this successfully.

 The underwriting process is going to be 180 days total.
 90 days for a soft commitment that basically says “yes, we like your project and it will be approved contingent on these stipulations.”
 And, 90 days for a firm commitment.

-For each stage in the process, soft and firm commitment, there is paperwork and reports that are required.
+For each stage in the process of applying for the 221(d)(4) HUD multifamily loan program, soft and firm commitment, there is paperwork and reports that are required.

 As far as it being an expensive approval process, there is an upfront, non-refundable fee when you apply for the program.
-That fee is 3/10 of a percent of the requested mortgage and half of that is non-refundable.
+That fee is 3/10 of a percent of the requested mortgage, and half of that is non-refundable.
 Additionally, during the construction phase, there is a fee of 45 basis pts to review construction.
-And, after construction is completed, there is an ongoing mortgage insurance premium fee that’s paid monthly of 65 basis pts. (definition of basis pts can be found here)
+And, after construction is completed, there is an ongoing mortgage insurance premium fee that’s paid monthly of 65 basis pts.

-One other thing to note, if you have investors you will be able to do cash distributions every 6 months or once a year because of the audits that are required under this program.
-Whereas, with other lenders you might be able to distribute cash to investors monthly or quarterly.
+One other thing to note, if you have investors, you will only be able to do cash distributions every 6 months or once a year because of the audits that are required under this program.
+Whereas, with other lenders, you might be able to distribute cash to investors monthly or quarterly.

-My overall takeaway is that if your project qualifies then the 221(d)(4) program is worth doing as long as you have someone on your team you trust and has successfully gone through the process many times before.
-All the fees that are charged are outweighed by the advantages and, in the end, you’ll come out with better returns.
+My overall takeaway is that, if your project qualifies, then the 221(d)(4) HUD multifamily loan program is worth doing, as long as you have someone on your team you trust and has successfully gone through the process many times before.
+All the fees that are charged are outweighed by the advantages, and, in the end, you’ll come out with better returns.